 A great example is your alarm clock.
-If possible replace you’re plug in digital alarm clock with a simple analog battery operated one, which your EMF meter will show you is much safer to have near your head while you sleep.
+If possible replace your plugin digital alarm clock with a simple analog battery operated one, which your EMF meter will show you is much safer to have near your head while you sleep.
 I like this one from Amazon (warning, very loud).

 8. Don’t sleep next to your cellphone

-Sleeping with your cellphone next to your bed, or under your pillow, has to be one of the absolute worst things you can do.
-The best things you can do, is not even bring your phone into the bedroom.
-Rely on your battery powered alarm clock to wake you up, and recognize you don’t HAVE to scroll endlessly through Instagram before you fall asleep.
+Instead, rely on your battery-powered alarm clock to wake you up, and recognize you don’t HAVE to scroll endlessly through Instagram before you fall asleep.
 If you can’t stand this, at least turn your cell phone on airplane mode, or better yet, turn it off, when you’re done with it.

 9. Use Less Wifi

 I get it, I have a Wifi router in my home.
 It’s all but impossible to have a convenient home without wifi, but you need to understand it’s quite harmful.
 Whenever possible, connect your laptop or desktop to an ethernet connection and avoid using wifi.